 This is a crucial step in your CDA training and certification.
 You must have three years of on-the-job experience before taking your certification exams.
 You’ll need to gain experience in your area of specialization by working with children in a center-based program (or other approved program).

-Build your professional portfolio and apply for the CDA certification
+Build your professional portfolio and apply for the CDA credential

 Within six months of your CDA certificate application, you’re required to complete your professional portfolio.

-The CDA Competency Standards book has all the requirements to help you prepare yourself adequately and apply for the CDA Certificate.
-It has complete details on the certification process, forms to use such as family questionnaires, portfolio, application forms, CDA Competency Standards, and the Observation Tool (an official Comprehensive Scoring Instrument) that the CDA Professional Development Specialist will use.
+The CDA Competency Standards book has all the requirements to help you prepare yourself adequately and apply for the CDA credential.
+It has complete details on the certification process, forms to use such as family questionnaires, portfolio, application forms, CDA competency standards, and the observation tool (an official comprehensive scoring instrument) that the CDA professional development specialist will use.

 In the portfolio, you’ll provide all your documentation, competency statements, a philosophy statement, resources, and family questionnaires.

-To apply for the CDA certification, you can either choose between an online application or an in-person application, where you’ll fill out and submit a CDA Competency Standards form.
+To apply for the CDA credential, you can either choose between an online application or an in-person application, where you’ll fill out and submit a CDA competency standards form.

 Afterward, you’ll be notified about scheduling your examination and CDA verification visit.